meosch/docker-compose-localdevmeos/README.md

 `./change-enviro-type.sh`

+### Template Drush Alias file for other docker containers

+ The Drush alias template file **localdevmeos-docker_add_on.aliases.drushrc.php** will be modified by the setup-new-localdev.sh script to made it ready to use by other Docker containers.
+Just copy it to the other containers **.home-localdev/.drush/** folder so that it will be copied into the container on start up.
+If the container is already running a restart will be needed to use this new drush alias file.

 ### Main container

 The main container used in the **docker-compose.yml** file has its own project, meosch/docker-localdevdrupal found here: https://github.com/meosch/docker-localdevdrupal